ginatcacenco/Proiect-Practic-TM/README.md

 ## 1.2 Functionalities in scope

-All features of Emergency Contacts module which were defined in software requirement specs need to be: functional testing, GUI testing, API testing.
+All features of Emergency Contacts module which were defined in software requirement specifications need to be: functional testing, GUI testing.

 ## 1.3 Functionalities and tests out of scope